SlithyMatt/x16-xci/README.md

 text 1  Done!
 Smells good...
 set_state coffee_made
 end_if # not coffee_made
-if coffee_made
-if_not holding_carafe
-clear
-text 1  Yes, nice fresh coffee. wait 60 text 1  Let's find a good cup to pour it into set_state holding_carafe end_if # not holding_carafe
-if holding_carafe
-clear
-text 1  Let's not make more coffee with this text 1  fresh coffee.
-Perc sucks. wait 60 text 1  Find a cup end_if # holding_carafe end_if # coffee_made
 end_trigger # use coffee maker

 # clicking on the coffee maker with look tool